-Depending on how your Zendesk manages the ticket workflow, you may manually select and assign tickets to yourself or other agents.
-Tickets can also be automatically assigned to you and other agents via automations and triggers, which are referred to as business rules (you can read about these workflow management tools in Streamlining your support workflow in the Zendesk Administrator Guide).
+Depending on how you manage your ticket workflow, you may manually select and assign tickets to yourself or other agents.
+Tickets can also be automatically assigned to you and other agents via automations and triggers, which are referred to as business rules (you can read about these workflow management tools in Streamlining your support workflow in the Administrator Guide).

 This article covers the following topics: